Psychology Says There's 7 Factors That End Someone's Attraction To You, No Matter How Pretty You Are

 4. Avoiding each other's touch

 Couples typically touch each other less the longer they are together, and this can dampen chemistry over time.
-Regular touch, whether it is holding hands, sharing a foot massage, and kissing, triggers oxytocin in the brain and helps create a stronger emotional bond between you which can overflow into physical arousal.
+Regular touch, whether it is holding hands, sharing a foot massage, or kissing, triggers oxytocin in the brain and helps create a stronger emotional bond between you which can overflow into physical arousal.

 Back rubs, foot rubs, shoulder rubs – all of these can lead to something more if they become part of your time together.
 Touch leads to bonding which creates a space for more touch.